Optical materials, photonics and systems laboratory: Facilities

-The LMOPS laboratory can rely on many optical spectrometers.
-One of the team is specialized in Raman Spectroscopy and thus works with many kinds of Raman spectrometers.
-In the laboratory can also be found absorption spectrometers, as well as X fluorescence spectrometers.
+The LMOPS laboratory’s equipment includes many optical spectrometers.
+One member of the team is specialized in Raman Spectroscopy and works with many kinds of Raman spectrometers. absorption spectrometers can also be found in the laboratory as well as X-ray fluorescence spectrometers.

 The electrical characterization of materials and devices is also an important aspect of the LMOPS activities.
-Facilities are available for measuring current-voltage curves, as a function of temperature if necessary, for determining the charge carriers, and for measuringcapacity-voltage and impedance curves.
+Facilities are available for measuring current-voltage curves as a function of temperature if necessary, for determining the charge carriers, and for measuring capacity-voltage and impedance curves.

-Finally, and omitting the many Laser sources which are always needed in such a laboratory, the LMOPS can rely on heavy equipment far actual material fabrication, such as ovens using the Czochralski process to grow bulk non linear crystals which are to be used for laser frequency doubling, as well as MOVPE equipments for the deposition of thin layers of semi-conductors.
-These heavy equipments are completed by a lightweight micro-pulling down crystalline fibre machine.
+Finally, besides the many laser sources which are always needed in such a laboratory, the LMOPS can rely on heavy equipment for actual material fabrication, such as ovens using the Czochralski process to grow bulk non linear crystals to be used for laser frequency doubling, and MOVPE equipment for the deposition of thin layers of semi-conductors.
+The laboratory also can use a lightweight micro-pulling down crystalline fibre machine.